 Economic research indicates the contribution of FDW to Hong Kong’s economy in 2012 was 6.6% of Hong Kong’s GDP, or approximately HK$134billion.
 This is double the contribution of the construction sector, and around the same as the accommodation and food sectors.

 The Challenges for Hong Kong’s Domestic Workers

-Domestic workers hear face both circumstances and laws that make living safely and accordance with international human rights law challenging.
+Domestic workers here face both circumstances and restrictive laws that make living and in accordance with international human rights standards challenging.

 Cases of abuse are relatively common among FDHs.
 It is not uncommon for a domestic worker to seek assistance at HDH for issues regarding verbal, physical or sometimes even sexual abuse.
 Many foreign domestic workers do not speak out against abuse because of the discriminatory law in Hong Kong, which only gives them two weeks to secure employment once they leave a position.
 After that time period they must leave the country and return on another visa, which many cannot afford.